csound/manual/docs/opcodes/cntDelete.md

 ### Initialization

-_icnt_ -- the handle of a counter object from a call to _cntCreate_.
+_icnt_ -- the handle of a counter object from a call to _cntcreate_.

 ### Performance